single-cell-data/TileDB-SOMA-Test-Data/README.md

 This project stores test and example data for TileDB-SOMA.
 Some examples of possible datasets that might be included are:

 * an AnnData H5AD file;
-* gene exression data and spatial folder from 10x's SpaceRanger (Visium processing software);
+* gene expression data and spatial folder from 10x's SpaceRanger (Visium processing software);
 * a set of multiscale images.